alexandevall/billogram/README.md

 1) Make sure python3 and pip3 is installed: python3 --version and pip3 --version.
 2) If you do not have virtualenv installed, install it: pip install virtualenv.
 3) Go to the project root.
-4) Create a new virtualenv: virtualenv venv.
+4) Create a new virtualenv: python3 -m venv env.
 5) Activate the virtual environment: source venv/bin/activate.
 6) Install dependencies: pip install -r requirements.txt
 7) Run the project: python3 main.py.